 Conservation of natural resources is an integral part of University facilities design and operation.
 Energy conservation efforts will be achieved using a cost-effective approach with consideration given for flexibility of use and future remodeling convenience.
 However, occupant health, safety, comfort, and program requirements shall always be the primary concerns.

-In order to minimize energy usage, improve the efficiency of all resource (water, gas, electrical) consuming systems and equipment, and improve the environment in all facilities, UCSF has adopted a resource conservation policy.
+In order to improve the efficiency of all resource-consuming systems and equipment (e.g. water, natural gas, electrical) and improve the environment in all facilities, and in compliance with the UC Office of the President’s Policy on Sustainable Practices, UCSF has adopted a resource conservation policy.

-A. All faculty, staff, students, design consultants, and construction contractors must observe energy and resource conservation measures employed by the campus.
+- All faculty, staff, students, design consultants, and construction contractors must observe energy and conservation resource measures and comply with this campus policy.

 - UCSF Facilities Services will operate campus facilities in the most resource efficient manner capable of providing required occupant health, safety, comfort and program needs.

 - UCSF Facilities Services will make every effort to maintain building temperatures consistent with the American Society of Heating Refrigeration and Air Conditioning Engineers comfort guidelines during occupied hours or as dictated by specific programmatic needs.

 - Supply Chain Management shall be responsible for providing departments with ENERGY STAR rated equipment and appliance purchasing options consistent with this and other UCSF policies.